RNA methylation and regenerative responses

 RNA modifications, such as m6A, m1A, inosine (I), m5C, and pseudouridine (Ψ) are widely distributed within the transcriptome, but their roles in neuronal function are largely unknown.
-The Weng Lab aims to explore the scope and mechanisms underlying dynamic RNA epigenetic regulation in the adult nervous system that could be exploited therapeutically for neural repair and neurological disorders.
-Three primary research areas of our laboratory are:
+We explore the scope and mechanisms underlying dynamic RNA epigenetic regulation in the adult nervous system that could be exploited therapeutically for neural repair and neurological disorders.